 The 2026 application period is closed.
 A limited number of scholarships are available for eligible applicants.
 To apply, you must identify as a woman, Indigenous, Black, a member of other racialized communities, a member of the 2SLGBTQIA+ community, and/or a person living with one or more visible or invisible disabilities, including any physical, mental, intellectual, or sensory impairments which, in interaction with various barriers, may hinder your full and effective participation in society on an equal basis with others.

-Upon successful completion, you will earn the Certified In-House Counsel – Canada (CIC.C) designation.
-This is the only credential designed specifically to recognize in-house lawyers in Canada.
+Upon successful completion, you will earn both the Rotman Excellence in Executive Leadership Certificate from the University of Toronto and the Certified In-House Counsel – Canada (CIC.C) designation.

-It signals to employers, executive teams, and boards that you bring strong legal expertise, business acumen, and the ability to contribute at a strategic level.
-It reflects not just what you know but also how you operate.
+Together, these credentials signal to employers, executive teams, and boards that you bring strong legal expertise, business acumen, and the ability to contribute strategically across the organization.

 See the CIC.C designation terms of use.